Audun Lysbakken: Early career

 Lysbakken held various posts in the youth NGOs Ungdom mot EU and Nature and Youth 1995–1996, and was involved in student politics during his university studies 1998–1999.

 Lysbakken held his first post in Socialist Youth, the Socialist Left party's youth organization, as leader of its Bergen chapter in 1996–1998, and went on to be elected leader of the county (Hordaland) organization in 1998–2000.
-He was deputy leader of the Socialist Youth's national organization 2000–2002.
+He was deputy leader of the Socialist Youth's national organization in 2000–2002.

 Lysbakken's first public office was as member of the Bergen City Council in 1999–2000.
 He was elected to the Norwegian Parliament in 2001 as a representative for Hordaland county.
 He was a member of the parliament's Standing Committee on Finance and Economic Affairs.
 He was not re-elected in 2005, but became first deputy representative.
 He was elected deputy leader of the Socialist Left Party on 18 February 2006.

+Parliament

+He was elected to the Storting from Hordaland following the 2001 election.
+He served until 2005, and was re-elected in the 2009 election.
+He was re-elected in 2013, 2017 and 2021.
+In January 2024, he announced that he wouldn't seek re-election in the 2025 election.